robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 Have you ever wondered how all of modern wireless digital devices could work on the same time without interfering?
 For example we could use WiFi network (2.4GHz), LTE mobile phone (2100 MHz) and watch DVB-T TV (~500MHz) in parallel.
 One of the answer is that they use different frequencies of electromagnetic waves.
 When we need to deal with frequencies Fourier Transform will help us.
-To be more precise - when we need to deal with digital signals that are sampled over time, Discrete Fourier Transform will help us.
+To be more precise - when we need to deal with sampled signal, Discrete Fourier Transform will help us.
 But what it actually does?
 It changes signal represented in `time domain` into `frequency domain`.
 In other words it is decomposing signal that varies over time into the frequencies that make it.
 That allows us for example to tune/pick only specific range of frequencies from full spectrum.

-It's all about frequencies.
+In general it's all about frequencies.
 It doesn't matter if we talk about radio frequencies (around 3 kHz to 300 GHz) or sound waves frequencies that human hear (20Hz - 20kHz).
-At both cases signal could be digitized by sampling over time so principle is exactly the same.
+At both cases signal could be digitized by sampling it over time.
+Principle is exactly the same.

 In case of sound waves output of Discrete Fourier Transform is often showed on music player window or on radio LCD.
 Apart from nice looking bouncing bars we can also read from that output how loud each frequency range is.
 We can for example read without even listening to the song how fast is the bass beat.

-    IMAGE: 1 seconds of song and few ranges that overlaps
+    IMAGE 1: 1 seconds of song and few ranges that overlaps

 ### DFT in fast and slow way